Anxiety-Reducing Solutions for Common Worry Traps

 A little anxiety is normal, but stressing over every single thing is not.
 Here's how to tackle the problem head on.

 I've rewritten the first paragraph of this article 20 times and I'm still convinced it's not good enough.
 I'm an anxious person.
 If you are too, chances are, you can relate.
 And to some extent, these feelings are normal: "Some people are just more inclined to worry," explains Alice Boyes, Ph.D., author of The Anxiety Toolkit.
 But if you're at the point where worry interferes with your day-to-day activities or work, it's time to start addressing it instead of avoiding it.
 (Related: This Weird Test Could Predict Anxiety and Depression Before You Experience Symptoms.)

-After all, anxiety isn't here to paralyze you, but to save you—all thanks to evolution.
+After all, anxiety isn't here to paralyze you, but to save you-seriously, it's a part of evolution.
 "Anxiety is something that we're wired to have," says Boyes.
 The emotional state characterized by nervousness, worry, and unease is actually our body's alarm system, which helps us to pause and scan for potential threats.
 However, in overly anxious people, sensitive systems fire too often without good reason.
 (Learn the 10 Weird Ways Your Body Reacts to Stress.)

-Move past it: Ask yourself: "What's the worst, best, and most realistic outcome?"
-Typically, anxious people focus on the negative, but this series of questions forces balanced thinking.
+Move past it:Replace hesitation with action.
+Boyes suggests asking yourself, "What's the worst, best, and most realistic outcome?" and writing down the answers.
+Typically, people with anxiety focus on the negative, but this series of questions forces balanced thinking.
 Also, it's comforting to worrisome folks to be prepared for the worst.
 "It's all about that shift in cognitive psychology where you realize you can cope with negative experiences," adds Boyes.
 (PS: Can Reiki Help With Anxiety?)

 2. Ruminating On a Palm-to-Forehead Moment In Your Head